Ronik-Shah/Weather-Station/README.md

 ## Download

-The app can be download from here.
+The min sdk version required is 21,i.e., in other words the minimum android version requried is The app can be download from <a href="https://drive.google.com/file/d/1z0sJ6llzUHp3NQaFJb6KfziVAX9-amFJ/view?usp=sharing">here</a>.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwNjgzMzIzLDI1MTcyMjI1LC04OTcxND
-MwODIsNzU2NjYyODc3LDE5ODY2NTQ2NjZdfQ==
+eyJoaXN0b3J5IjpbLTEwOTIyMzExMDksMjEwNjgzMzIzLDI1MT
+cyMjI1LC04OTcxNDMwODIsNzU2NjYyODc3LDE5ODY2NTQ2NjZd
+fQ==
 -->